 Yoga has managed to endure the test of time and is now practiced on a global scale.
 Although its techniques may continue to evolve as time goes on, the traditional idea or purpose of yoga has remained the same.

-The yoga industry has evolved into a multi-billion dollar industry where tens of thousands of teachers promote the beneficial practice to the world.
-Today’s yoga retreats attract millions, health and fitness clubs provide yoga classes, an endless amount of yoga books exist to aid with its teachings (these are our favorites), doctors are recommending it, and even large companies are using it as a tool for their employees to become more efficient and creative.
+The yoga industry has evolved into a multi-billion dollar industry.
+As a result tens of thousands of teachers promote beneficial practice to the world.
+Today’s yoga retreats attract millions, health and fitness clubs provide yoga classes, an endless amount of yoga books exist to aid with its teachings (these are our favorites).
+Even doctors are recommending yoga as a method for self-care.And large companies are using it as a tool for their employees to become more efficient and creative.

 Wherever yoga goes from here, one thing remains clear.
 Yoga is here to stay and will continue to provide a way for people to escape stress, develop healthy habits, and stay in tune with their inner self.